Are you logical, analytical and fascinated by how incentives affect human behaviour? Study economics in the Bachelor of Business degree.

 The outcomes for graduates of this major are outlined in the Graduate Profile below.

-Current students looking for specific requirements for business majors should refer to Blackboard.
+Current students looking for specific requirements for business majors should refer to Canvas.

 Find out more about industry trends, job descriptions and what employers may be looking for.